ashikshafi08/100daysofJS/README.md

 Since I have previous knowledge on HTML and CSS wanted to really get comfortable with Javascript at first without distracting myself into any frameworks or libraries.
 And I love javascript personally writing those every syntax feels kinda relaxing somehow.
 Will update this description soon with more addons and stuff.
 Also planning to log my daily learnings into Anki.

+**Decided to quit the challenge for sometime, will be back again soon with a bang :)**

 ## Daily week logs
 - [Week - 1](https://github.com/ashikshafi08/100daysofJS/blob/main/Week_1/Week_1.md)